WHYAMERICASUCKS.COM

 Verification Story

-Google's own documentation describes Trends as anonymized, aggregated, sampled, and normalized search-interest data.
+Google's own documentation says Trends is an anonymized, aggregated, sampled, and normalized public-interest tool.
 That makes it useful for leads and context.
-It does not make the public tool a proof machine for individual identity, motive, or guilt.
+It does not make a public chart proof of who searched, why they searched, or what they meant.

 Published